Germany: Annalena Baerbock becomes prime target of sexist hate speech | DW | 10.05.2021

 "As a female, successful, liberal politician, Baerbock meets a lot of the criteria of their classic image of 'the enemy'.
 For the new far-right scene, Baerbock is the new Merkel," Hillje says.
 Baerbock has quickly risen in popularity ratings and is politically further to the left than Merkel.

-For years, even before the existence of platforms like Facebook, Twitter, Telegram, and WhatsApp, Merkel was the target of similar misogyny, disinformation, and conspiracy theories like other public figures around the world.
+For years, even before the existence of platforms like Facebook, Twitter, Telegram, and WhatsApp, Merkel, like other public figures around the world, was the target of similar misogyny, disinformation, and conspiracy theories.

 Old content focusing on migration, for example, has been quickly adopted in the last year to fit the COVID pandemic: Headlines and pictures have been changed, the terminology and tactics remain the same.

-Climate protection is not only one of the core topics of Annalena Baerbock's green campaign, it has also long become a key topic for disinformation spread by far-right groups and conspiracy theorists.
+One of the core topics of Annalena Baerbock's green campaign, climate protection, has also long become a key topic for disinformation spread by far-right groups and conspiracy theorists.

 At the moment two main groups have their eye on Baerbock, says Hillje.
 One is a far-right network made up of populists and extremists.
 The second is pro-Russian, he says, pointing to Baerbock's criticism of Moscow, and the Green party's wish to end the construction of Nord Stream 2, the controversial gas pipeline between Russia and Germany.